Modern Slavery Statement

 Academy Music Group Limited

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Live Nation (Music) UK Limited and its subsidiaries, including (but not limited to) Academy Music Group Limited, to ensure that slavery and human trafficking are not taking place in any part of our business or supply chains.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Live Nation (Music) UK Limited, and its subsidiaries including (but not limited to) Academy Music Group Ltd, to ensure that slavery and human trafficking are not taking place in any part of our business or supply chains.

 Academy Music Group Limited is a private limited company registered in England and Wales with registered offices at 211 Stockwell Road, London, SW9 9SL.

 We are part of a group of companies that make up Live Nation Entertainment, Inc., which has over 20,000 employees globally and operates in 41 different countries.